$46.71-$57.86 hourly / $8,095.78-$10,029.25 monthly / $97,149.36-$120,351.00 annual

 Education and Experience:

-A bachelor's degree from a recognized college or university, preferably with a major in architecture, construction management, engineering, or a related field AND three years of full-time, paid, professional-level experience in planning facilities or managing the construction of educational, governmental, or commercial building projects.
-Experience with the planning and construction of educational facilities is highly desirable.
+A. A bachelor's degree from a recognized college or university, preferably with a major in architecture, construction management, engineering, urban planning, or a related field AND four years of full-time, paid, professional-level experience in planning facilities or managing the construction of educational, governmental, or commercial building projects.
+Experience with the project life cycle and planning and construction of educational facilities is highly desirable.

 Travel to locations throughout the District is required.